 There are two of these premiums:

-- There’s an upfront premium that equals 1.75% of the base loan amount.
+- There’s an Up-Front Mortgage Insurance Premium (UFMIP) that equals 1.75% of the base loan amount.
 It can be rolled into the monthly payments, in most cases.

-- There’s also an annual premium that comes to 0.85% for most borrowers (though it can vary based on the loan parameters).
+- There’s also an annual mortgage insurance premium (MIP) that comes to 0.85% for most borrowers (though it can vary based on the loan parameters).

 The annual premium was slated to be reduced a couple of years ago, during President Obama’s time in office.
 But that reduction was cancelled by President Trump, shortly after he took office in 2017.